 The first wave of climate change litigation to be seen in Australia concerned challenges to decisions by governments and other regulatory bodies to approve projects and developments which may have significant direct or indirect greenhouse gas emissions.
 The most obvious of these are projects such as coal mines, coal-fired power stations and gas exploration.

-Challenges of this type are ongoing, and recent examples have arisen in the context of the proposed Adani Carmichael mine in Queensland, and the recent Rocky Hill Coal Project in NSW – we discuss the outcome of the litigation about that project here.
+Challenges of this type are ongoing, and recent examples have arisen in the context of the proposed Adani Carmichael mine in Queensland, and the recent Rocky Hill Coal Project in NSW.

 This type of climate change litigation is likely to continue, and even grow more frequent.
 Over time, greater focus may fall on projects with direct and indirect emissions that have not yet been as much of a focus of disputes.
 Those might include, for instance: